Ph. D

 Noah Romero (Filipinx – Ilocano/Visaya) is an Assistant Professor of Native American and Indigenous Studies at Hampshire College in Amherst, MA.
 He holds a Ph.
 D. from the University of Auckland in the fields of Critical Studies in Education and Māori and Indigenous Education.

-Bridging Ethnic Studies and Education, Romero’s research examines how dispossessed and deterritorialized people redefine learning and identity in subcultural contexts, with a focus on Indigenous and immigrant communities in the U.S., Aotearoa (New Zealand), the Philippines, and the Philippine diaspora.
-His first book, Decolonial Underground Pedagogy: Subcultural Learning for Peace and Human Rights will be released in January 2024.
+Bridging Critical Indigenous Studies and Education, Romero’s research examines how dispossessed and deterritorialized people redefine learning and identity in subcultural contexts, with a focus on Indigenous and immigrant communities in the U.S., Aotearoa (New Zealand), the Philippines, and the Philippine diaspora.
+His first book, Decolonial Underground Pedagogy: Subcultural Learning for Peace and Human Rights (Bloomsbury) will be released in September 2024.

-If you are interested in collaborating, please contact me by clicking here.
+If you are interested in collaborating, get in touch by clicking here.

 2023